Insomniac (Green Day album): Critical reception

-Aftermath and touring
+Legacy

-Despite being considered a commercial disappointment, Armstrong noted, "[Insomniac] did a lot better than I thought it was going to do...From the sound of it, we knew it wasn't going to sell as much as Dookie."
+Despite being considered a commercial disappointment, Armstrong noted, "Insomniac did a lot better than I thought it was going to do...From the sound of it, we knew it wasn't going to sell as much as Dookie."
 The group embarked on an extensive world tour to promote Insomniac in early 1996, which saw the band performing in sports arenas that contrasted with the small clubs the group was accustomed to playing.
 The members became increasingly uncomfortable with the level of stardom they had attained; Armstrong recalled, "We were becoming the things we hated, playing those big arenas.
 It was beginning to be not fun anymore."